KDahir247/UnityTechDemo/README.md

 Self teaching on some of unity's packages and some other plugin.
 (Ongoing)
 <br/>
 <br/>
-Working on the Database Data for all the database tables (currently)
+Working on the MessagePack Attributes on the Database Data script for all the database tables (currently)

 Unity Packages using:
 Addressables,